X

 Start Reaching the Right Audience

-How Successful Behavioral Targeting Uses Your Data Management Platform
+How Successful Behavioral Targeting Uses Your Data Collaboration Platform

 Nearly every company has data on their customers.
 Some collect it proactively, while others end up gathering information unintentionally.
 Either way, data is only useful if you know the right way to use it to attain any desired results.
 For example, advertisers want to ensure they implement the information correctly to avoid creating ineffective ad content.

-Customer data management platforms are purpose-built for marketing.
-They collect and unify first-party customer data from multiple sources to build a cohesive view of each customer.
+Data collaboration platforms are purpose-built for marketing.
+They collect and unify first-party customer data from multiple sources to build a cohesive view of each customer, and then allow marketers to enrich and activate this data.
 With this data and the right platform, organizations can drive growth and revenue, activating known and unknown first-party customer data and informing personalization for the greatest impact.

-What makes a DMP beneficial for companies looking to use behavioral targeting?
-The right DMP will know what kind of data a company needs from users to achieve a specific outcome, drawing from sources of both online and offline data to drive optimal advertising potential.
+What makes a data collaboration platform (DCP) beneficial for companies looking to use behavioral targeting?
+The right DCP will know what kind of data a company needs from users to achieve a specific outcome, drawing from sources of both online and offline data to drive optimal advertising potential.

-Which Categories of User Information Do Data Management Platforms Gather?
+Which Categories of User Information Do Data Collaboration Platforms Gather?

 Computer browsers are one of the most prominent sources of behavior information for targeted ads.
-However, DMPs tend to go a step further than focusing only on web data.
+However, DCPs tend to go a step further than focusing only on web data.
 Consumers are people with a variety of interests and preferences — in both professional and leisure realms of life — some of which can’t be determined by only looking at online habits.
-That’s why the best customer data management platforms, or DMPs take a look at offline information and other data a consumer’s device gathers on a regular basis.
+That’s why the best data collaboration platforms, or DCPs take a look at offline information and other data a consumer’s device gathers on a regular basis.
+They also give users the ability to share and collaborate data with another partner of their choice, to extract even more behavioral insights.

-A few other categories DMPs can access to find information on a consumer’s regular habits and histories include:
+A few other categories DCPs can access to find information on a consumer’s regular habits and histories include:

 • Mobile device data: Mobile device identifiers attached to smartphones or tables offer some of the most valuable tracking methods of potential customers’ behaviors.
 Through day-to-day activities, users provide data about their activities, communications, search and navigation history, mobile purchases, social media clicks and check-ins, and other information that can have a critical influence on the best way to target them.
 Considering how often people use their devices — especially their cell phones — retrieving this relevant data could be the key to unlocking higher response rates and engaging a new audience.